shawnferry/HOL7712-gitbook/setup/steps.md

 Syntastic highlights the error at line 10 of invalid.pp after running `puppet parser --validate` automatically for you.
 The text of the error is provided in the error window at the bottom of the screen.

-1. To fix the error add the missing ':' after 'git' on line 9 in the screenshot.
+1. Fix the error by adding the missing ':' after 'git' on line 9 in the screenshot.

   ```ruby
   package { 'git':